Industry & Code

 The advisor also does the pre-drywall blower-door test — before insulation is sprayed, before drywall goes up, while the frame is still accessible.
 This is when leaks in the air-control layer can still be fixed cheaply.
 A failed pre-drywall test is not a crisis; it's a correction list.
 A failed test at occupancy means cutting drywall.

 Ask any builder you're considering: do you bring the energy advisor in at design, or after permit?
-The answer tells you whether Step 5 is part of how they build or a compliance problem they solve at the end.
+The answer tells you whether Step Code is part of how they build or a compliance problem they solve at the end.

 Working with a builder fluent in Step Code